dominicprice/endplay/README.md

 <SolvedPlay object; data=(8, 9, 9, 9, 9, 7, 7, 7, 7, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8)>
 ```

 - Meta-information about the board.
-As this can store just about anything you might want it can get a bit messy so don't worry if the code samples below go in one ear and out the other, for want of a better metaphor.
+As this can store just about anything you might want it can get a bit messy, so although I have tried to keep it as basic as possible don't worry if the code samples below go in one ear and out the other

 ```python
 >>> boardA.info.keys()